beamable/UnrealSDK/Docs/docs/samples/complex/live-ops-demo.md

 - **`BEAMPROJ_LiveOpsDemo` Unreal Plugin.**: Contains the UE implementation for the sample's client.
 The core code is inside `LiveOpsDemoMainMenu.h` and part of the implementation is done through BPs inside the folder `UI_BPs` folder of the `BEAMPROJ_LiveOpsDemo` project.
 - **`Microservice/LiveOpsDemo` Microservice**: Microservice containing code that's used by the sample for various inventory and stat related things.

 To set up this sample you'll need a a Beamable Account and a Realm.
-To configure the repo for the sample:
+To configure the repo for the sample run `dotnet beam unreal select-sample BEAMPROJ_LiveOpsDemo`.
-- Set the `BeamProjOverride.txt` to `BEAMPROJ_LiveOpsDemo`.
-- Re-generate your project files.
 ## Setting up the Beamable Realm
 To set up an organization and realm to run this sample, follow the steps below.